digital-ai/release-integration-sdk-workshop/part-2/lab-5-install-deploy.md

 For this lab we will do installation of the Digital.ai Deploy.
 The installation will be done in two phases.
 In the first we will generate all files, and in the second we will apply the files to the cluster.
 After first part we will change generated files.
 The changes in the generated files will:
-- define Azure DNS settings;
+- use private container registry azureakstestcluster.azurecr.io to get all images;
-- use private container registry azureakstestcluster.azurecr.io to get all images.
+- define Azure DNS settings (only in case you working on Azure).

 `xl kube` uses blueprints from the [https://dist.xebialabs.com/public/xl-op-blueprints/](https://dist.xebialabs.com/public/xl-op-blueprints/).
 For the cases when working environment does not have access to Internet, we can download the blueprints to use them from local directory.